drupol/not-a-number.io/content/posts/random/2025-05-01-refactoring-my-infrastructure-as-code-configurations.md

 This shift enables:

 - A feature like desktop support, VPN, SSH, or AI services to be implemented once as a reusable module
-- All modules to live under a unified `modules/` directory, loaded automatically, no manual glue logic
+- All modules to live under a unified `modules/` directory, loaded automatically, once, no manual glue logic
-- System declarations to remain per host, but most logic is now shared, reused, and easily maintained
+- System declarations can possibly remain per host like the previous pattern, but most logic is now shared, reused, and easily maintained

 ## How It Works